 - Red purple flowers can be used to add warmth to a cooler arrangement, while bluish shades are used to cool down a warmer one.

-for a Christmas wedding, while soft lilac flowers combined with silver are a good choice for Easter or spring
+suited for a Christmas wedding, while soft lilac flowers combined with silver are a good choice for

-weddings.
-For a purple summer wedding, consider bright flowers in combination with complementary shades of
+Easter or spring weddings.
+For a purple summer wedding, consider bright flowers in combination with

 Purple flowers are great both for bridal bouquets and centerpieces, since they offer a large variety of shades, textures and scents to work with.